13-week course

 In the course, you'll learn about the role of the end-of-life (EOL) doula during online classes and discussion.
 You'll also get to practice your skills in simulation labs.

-See this article in VIU's Community Classroom!
+See this article in VIU's Community Classroom.

-Please note that space is limited, so please be sure to register as soon as possible!
+Space is limited, so please be sure to register as soon as possible!

 Labs